Japan's Cosmo braces for 'poison pill' anti-activist vote

 TOKYO, Nov 10 (Reuters) - Japan's Cosmo Energy Holdings 5021.T could struggle to win shareholder backing for a revised "poison pill" strategy, its chief executive said on Friday, as the company seeks to defend itself from activist investors pursuing a hostile takeover.

 Japan's third-biggest oil refiner is calling another shareholder vote on Dec.
-14 to seek approval to discourage activist group, led by Yoshiaki Murakami, from increasing its stake to 24.56% from current 20%.
+14 to seek approval to discourage an activist group led by Yoshiaki Murakami from increasing its stake to 24.56% from its current 20%.

 "We are fighting against heavy odds, as we know that certain investors flatly oppose any takeover defence," CEO Shigeru Yamada told Reuters in an interview.